art-from-the-machine/Mantella/README.md

 This error means that Whisper is unable to find a connected microphone.
 Please ensure that you have a working microphone plugged in and enabled.

 ### "Invalid start byte" error
 This error occurs when you introduce character symbols that can't be recognised either in MantellaSoftware/config.ini or skyrim_characters.csv.
 Please try re-downloading these files.
+Note that if you are using Excel to edit the CSV, Excel often likes to corrupt CSVs when saving these files.
+If you are experiencing issues with Excel, there are free CSV editors available such as [LibreOffice](https://www.libreoffice.org/).

 ### Mantella.exe closes after "VAD filter removed 00:00.000 of audio" statement
 This is an issue related to CUDA.
 Please try setting `process_device` to "cpu".